Kschang (which are his initials and his last name) is an IT professional and general manager in San Francisco CA.

 Even when one's belief was proven to be false, such belief was not completely erased from one's mind, but remained somewhere in the background in a lesser state, still influencing the decision process.
 In other words, one cannot completely cure oneself of confirmation bias except through time and conscious effort.

-Furthermore, the mind can sometimes rationalize itself into loopholes thus justifying something that were completely unjustifiable when viewed from the outside.
-Participants in a pyramid scheme often refuse to acknowledge that they are in a pyramid scheme, even when confronted with the truth, such as the arrest of their "leader".
+Furthermore, the mind can sometimes rationalize itself into loopholes, thus justifying something that is completely unjustifiable when viewed from the outside.
+Participants in pyramid schemes and cults often refuse to acknowledge that they are, even when confronted with the truth, such as the arrest of their "leader."

 Preference for Early Information